logiqai/docs-flow/security-monitor-forwarding/rsa-new-witness.md

 * Expand the `Create` menu from the navigation bar and click `Forwarder`&#x20;
 * Select the `RSA New Witness` based on the type of format you want to use
-* Click `New Forwarder` button at the top right corner
+* Click `New Forwarder` button in the top right corner
 * Provide the host of the New Witness and the name of the forwarder
 * Click `Create`